andresfchamorro/Sandbox/README.md

 # Sandbox
-Collection of various processing scripts.
+Collection of scripts/tools that I've found useful to process geospatial data.